Hip Arthritis (OA)

 Greater Trochanteric Bursitis

-The piriformis muscle is located in the back of the hip that lies over the sciatic nerve, that runs down the back of the buttock and leg.
+The piriformis muscle is located in the back of the hip that lies over the sciatic nerve that runs down the back and leg.
 If this becomes tight or weak it can compress the sciatic nerve causing extreme pain.

 Symptoms: Severe leg pain, pins and needless or numbness are experienced.